crisslokman/arch/Memo.md

 [README.md](https://github.com/crisslokman/arch/blob/main/README.md)

-# this is all a test to trey out freefilesync capabilities of free file sync program
+# this is all a test to trey out freefilesync capabilities

 > is there a way to use mega like the way to use github from the terminal just like im doing right now ???
 > >  yes there is and its called "mega cmd" .